Nathanwoodburn/HSDBatcherGUI/README.md

 8. Run the command `node bin/hsd-ledger sendraw --http-host 127.0.0.1 --api-key=<your-api-key> -w <your-wallet-name-as-shown-in-bob> batch.json names.txt` and follow the instructions on your ledger to sign the transaction.
 Example `node bin/hsd-ledger sendraw --http-host 127.0.0.1 --api-key=1234 -w coldwallet batch.json names.txt`
 9. Sign the transaction on your ledger.

+## Theme
+You can change the theme by editing the `theme.txt` file in %appdata%/HSDBidderGUI.
+Here is a list of options:

+### background:
+Sets the background color of the form.

+### background-alt:
+Sets the background color of the controls.

+### foreground:
+Sets the foreground color of the form.

+### foreground-alt:
+Sets the foreground color of the controls.

+### trantransparent-mode:
+Sets the transparency of the form.
+Options are:
+1. off (or delete the line)
+2. mica (styled like some newer windows apps)
+3. key (transparent with a key color)
+     This will also make the transparent colour clickthroughable.
+     This requires transparency-key to be set
+4. percent (transparent with a percentage)
+     This will affect all parts of the form.
+     Requires transparency-percent to be set

+### transparency-key:
+Sets the key color for the form.
+Only used if transparent-mode is set to key.
+Can also be set to `main` or `alt` to use the main or alt background colors.
+!
+Warning if you set this to be black the menu options (Minimize, Close) will be a bit buggy.

+### transparency-percent:
+Sets the transparency percentage for the form.
+Only used if transparent-mode is set to percent.
+0 is fully transparent and 100 is fully opaque.